rybplayer/cse15l-lab-reports/lab1report.md

 bash: cd: Hello.java: No such file or directory [user@sahara ~]$
 ```
-The working directory when the command was run is `C:\\`. \
+The working directory when the command was run is the root directory `/home`. \
-Adding a file to cd appears to do nothing. \
+Adding a file to `cd` appears to do nothing. \
 This is an error, which makes sense since `cd` changes the
 working directory, but a file is not a directory, so
 `cd` does nothing.